Supervisor, Academic Support Centers

-SUPERVISORY RESPONSIBILITY: Trains and supervises daily work of approximately five staff members.
-In conjunction with the Director of Academic Services, interviews and makes recommendations for hiring new staff as necessary.
-In conjunction with the Director of Academic Services, provides performance feedback to staff.
+SUPERVISORY RESPONSIBILITY: Trains and supervises daily work of approximately 5 staff members.
+In conjunction with the Director of Academic Services interview and makes recommendations for hiring new staff as necessary.
+In conjunction with the Director of Academic Services provides performance feedback to staff.
 Approves timesheets for staff and/or work-study students.

 GROOMING AND APPEARANCE: The Claremont Colleges seek to maintain a neat and professional image at all times.

 BACKGROUND CHECK: The successful candidate will be required to undergo a full consumer background check.
 Certain positions will require the successful completion of a post-offer physical agility test.
 Employment is contingent on the satisfactory results of the aforementioned, in addition to compliance with requirements cited in this job description.